 DAY 3: Canyonlands National Park

 Bike: The biking terrain in the park is famous and offers a variety in difficulty and scenery.
 The White Rim in Island in the Sky is a 100-mile trail that you can start at any point.
-If you are interested in more difficult roads, try The Maze area.
+If you want to travel more difficult roads on this trip, try The Maze area.
 Please check conditions before heading out on trails.

 Rafting: Half-day excursions are offered on both flat water and Class III-V white water.
-You'll see to role the water has taken in shaping the landscape.
+You'll see the role the water has taken in shaping the landscape.